Kille Enna (b. 1972) is a trained chef, cookbook author and self-taught photographer with half German and Danish roots.

 Her most successful cookbook Our Food—Naturally!
 (2013) on sustainable food was commissioned by IKEA and has been translated into 19 languages.

-The Taste of a Scent, her first line of aroma extracts for water was nominated for a Wallpaper* Design Award 2016 in the category “Life enhancer of the year”.
+The Taste of a Scent, her first line of aroma extracts for water was nominated for both the Wallpaper* Design Award 2016 in the category “Life enhancer of the year” and the German Design Awards 2017.

 In My Aromatic Kitchen Kille distills the lessons she’s learned from a life devoted to spices and herbs into timeless recipes that anyone can make.
 Kille’s message is straightforward: the tastiest most flavor-packed meals include fresh, high-quality ingredients, prepared simply by adding aromatic blends.
 Inspired by the harvest from her own organic garden in southern Sweden, this is a cookbook that will appeal to the senses.